Hendon, South Australia: Demographics

-The age distribution of Hendon residents is skewed higher than the greater Australian population.
-75.2% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 24.8% were younger than 25 years, compared to the Australian average of 33.5%.

 Politics

 Local government

 Hendon is part of West Woodville Ward in the City of Charles Sturt local government area, being represented in that council by Tolley Wasylenko and Kelly Thomas.

 State and federal

 Hendon lies in the state electoral district of Cheltenham and the federal electoral division of Hindmarsh.
 The suburb is represented in the South Australian House of Assembly by Joe Szakacs and federally by Mark Butler.

 Community

 Parks

 The suburb contains a number of parks including a reserve located between Gordon Street and Circuit Drive and another on DeHaviland Avenue.

 Schools

 Hendon Primary School is located in the adjoining suburb of Royal Park.

 Transportation

 Hendon is serviced by Old Port Road, connecting the suburb to Adelaide city centre, and Tapleys Hill Road, which forms its western boundary.

 Hendon is serviced by public transport run by the Adelaide Metro.

+The Hendon railway line served Hendon from 1940 until 1980.